-These words well capture the tension between isolation and openness to the world that Descartes experienced throughout his life.
+Throughout his life, Descartes experienced a tension between isolation and openness to the world.
 By his own admission, he left France for the Dutch Republic in search of peace and solitude.
 On the other hand, his ground-breaking views earned him a reputation as an innovator, leading to the creation of a network of Cartesians that was essential in promoting Descartes’ philosophy in the Dutch Republic and beyond.
 In recent years, historians have paid increasing attention to the role played by social and intellectual networks in the processes of knowledge creation and dissemination.
 At the same time, in the last two decades or so, quantitative network analysis has grown to become a full-blown scientific discipline with its own research centers and university courses.
 Taking advantage of these parallel developments, this project show how the use of techniques and methods developed by network scientists can yield new insights into the structure and dynamics of the networks that guaranteed the success of Cartesian philosophy and science in early modern Europe.

 The project Cartesian Networks has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 891747.